This page was last updated on 17th January 2019

 Do I need to verify medicines when I receive them from the wholesaler/manufacturer?

 There is no requirement to do this, but you can do so if you wish.

 Will my wholesaler decommission for me or can I decommission stock when I receive the stock from the wholesaler?

 No. Decommissioning within pharmacies has to occur “at the time of supplying it to the public”.
-This means that decommissioning needs to occur in the process as close to the patient as possible.
+This means that decommissioning needs to occur in the process as close to the supply to the patient as possible.
 Decommissioning when stock is received would not fulfil this criterion.
 In addition once decommissioned, stock can only be re-commissioned within 10 days.
 This would mean that anything decommissioned more than 10 days ago could not be returned to the wholesaler.

 Wholesalers can decommission products for a range of healthcare professionals, public service bodies and other organisations that use or supply medicines as an occasional part of their work, but community and hospital pharmacies are specifically excluded from this.